openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 - ``Weak & Strong augmentation``: For teacher model weak augmentations(random flip) are applied to input image.
 For student model strong augmentations(colorjtter, grayscale, goussian blur, random erasing) are applied.

-- ``Other solutions``: Other than that, we use several solutions that apply to supervised learning (No bias Decay, Augmentations, etc.).
+- ``Additional training techniques``: Other than that, we use several solutions that apply to supervised learning (No bias Decay, Augmentations, Early stopping, LR conditioning.).

 Please, refer to the :doc:`tutorial <../../../tutorials/advanced/semi_sl>` how to train semi supervised learning.